Efficiency of Transformer

 Primary and secondary Copper Loss or Load Losses :

-The copper loss in the transformer is load dependent and the loss increases with an increased loading on the transformer.
+The copper loss in the transformer is load-dependent, which increases with increased loading on the transformer.

+A short circuit test calculates the copper loss.
 The resistance must be corrected for the operating temperature of the transformer.
-The temperature of the winding resistance should be corrected for 75 °C. The corrected resistance at 75 °C is;
+The temperature of the winding resistance should be corrected to 75 °C. The corrected resistance at 75 °C is;

 Stray loss occurs due to leakage flux in the transformer.
-When the transformer is at full load some amount of the flux gets linked to the other parts of the transformer.
+When the transformer is at full load, some flux leaks and gets linked to the other parts of the transformer.

 Dielectric loss occurs in the insulation of the transformer.
-The loss can be obtained by tanδ test.
+The tanδ test can obtain the loss.

 Efficiency Calculation of the Transformer:

-The copper loss of the transformer depends on the loading on the transformer and it increase as the loading on the transformer is increased.
+The copper loss of the transformer depends on the loading on the transformer, and it increases as the loading on the transformer is increased.
 The copper loss is known as variable loss.

-Let KVA rating of the transformer is S. The percentage loading on the transformer is x % of the transformer’s full load KVA rating and the power factor is Cosθ2.
+Let the transformer’s KVA rating be S. The percentage loading is x % of the transformer’s full load KVA rating, and the power factor is Cosθ2.

 The output power of the transformer